 The CEC's Clean Transportation Program allocated \$14 million to the School Bus Replacement Program to fund electric school bus charging infrastructure.
 The CEC provided up to \$60,000 per awarded bus for purchase and installation of the associated infrastructure.
-This allocation enabled Anaheim Union High School District to install 10 Blink charging units.
-The infrastructure was completed May 2020 and began operating August 2022.
+This allocation enabled Downey Unified School District to install eight Blink chargers.
+The infrastructure was completed August 26, 2022, and began operating September 15, 2022.

 The CEC worked with electric utilities, both public and private, to assist in upgrading electrical infrastructure required to charge the awarded buses while emphasizing the need to plan for future electrical capacity needs.
-Electric vehicle supply equipment was required to be, at a minimum, a Level 24 ENERGY STAR®-certified, networked charger capable of charging a vehicle at a minimum of 6.2 kilowatts (kW); however, the CEC recommended electric vehicle supply equipment capable of charging at 19.2 kW.
+Electric vehicle supply equipment was required to be, at a minimum, a Level 2 ENERGY STAR®-certified, networked charger capable of charging a vehicle at a minimum of 6.2 kilowatts (kW); however, the CEC recommended electric vehicle supply equipment capable of charging at 19.2 kW.
 These high capacity 19.2 kW chargers only require 6-8 hours of charging time to power a school bus battery from 0 to 100 percent, as indicated by the school bus manufacturers selected for the School Bus Replacement Program.

-4 Level 2 Chargers operate between 208 and 240 Volts with output of anywhere between 3 kW and 19 kW of alternating current power.
+&lt;sup>4 Level 2 Chargers operate between 208 and 240 Volts with output of anywhere between 3 kW and 19 kW of alternating current power.